 “Really none of your bus…” was Travis’ broken response.

 The man folded beefy arms across his chest and bellowed, loud enough for the whole valley to hear, “I thought you were coming back for breakfast this morning.
 Early.
 Like we planned.”

 “We didn’t plan that,” Travis responded with equal volume and irritation.
 “You planned that.
 I told you I had business to take care of in town.”

-“Business, huh?” the man scoffed.
-With a hand, he motioned to the truck, indicating Ben.
+“Business, huh?”
+With a hand, the man motioned to the truck and indicated Ben.
 “I suppose… your current trick…?”

 Travis glared at the rancher.
 Ben could see fists folding and unfolding at his sides.
 “No, assh… unlike you… doesn’t have to pay… to fuck him…”

 The man jabbed a thick forefinger into Travis’ chest, sending him slightly off-balance, and barked, “You’d better watch your goddamn attitude with me, boy!”